China Jinmao Holdings Group Limited (FRSHY) to Issue Dividend of $0.44 on April 4th

-China Jinmao Holdings Group Limited (OTC:FRSHY – Get Rating) declared a dividend on Tuesday, March 22nd, investing.com reports.
-Investors of record on Monday, March 28th will be given a dividend of 0.4427 per share on Monday, April 4th.
+China Jinmao Holdings Group Limited (OTC:FRSHY – Get Rating) announced a dividend on Tuesday, March 22nd, investing.com reports.
+Investors of record on Monday, March 28th will be paid a dividend of 0.4427 per share on Monday, April 4th.
 This represents a yield of 13.1%.
 The ex-dividend date is Friday, March 25th.

-Separately, JPMorgan Chase & Co. upgraded shares of China Jinmao Holdings Group from an “underweight” rating to a “neutral” rating in a report on Thursday, January 6th.
+Separately, JPMorgan Chase & Co. raised shares of China Jinmao Holdings Group from an “underweight” rating to a “neutral” rating in a research note on Thursday, January 6th.

 - Get a free copy of the StockNews.com research report on China Jinmao Holdings Group (FRSHY)